Skip to content

 Issue Discovery

-Through this entry point, you can comprehensively manage configurations related to automatic Issue discovery.
-You can choose to manually enable the automatic Issue discovery feature on the APM/RUM page to initiate tracking of anomalies.
+Through this entry, you can comprehensively manage configurations related to automatic Issue discovery.
+You can choose to manually enable the automatic Issue discovery feature on the APM/RUM page to start tracking anomalies.

-Additionally, using this entry point, you can also customize the specific rules for Issue discovery, to unify and filter the abnormal events and related data triggered by monitoring detector rules.
+Additionally, using this entry, you can customize specific rules for Issue discovery, unify and filter abnormal events and related data triggered by monitoring rule detections.

 1. Enter the name and description of the current Issue discovery rule;